• Skip to primary navigation

 • Prepare an 8” x 4.5” pan by buttering it well with vegan butter.
 Set aside.

-• Toward the end of the 30 minutes, preheat oven to 375° F.
+• Toward the end of the rise time, or about 20 minutes in, preheat oven to 375° F.

 • Let cool in the pan on a wire rack for 15 minutes.

 • Remove it from the pan and let it cool on its side for another 15 minutes.
 Then flip to the other side for another 15 minutes.
+Let cool completely.

 • Slice with a sharp knife and enjoy.